avraham/hass_radarr_actions/README.md

 ```

 ### yarvis integration
-1. Once yarvis is installed, go to Home Assistant > Devices & Services > Integrations > yarvis > Configure.
+1. Once yarvis is installed, go to Home Assistant > Settings > Devices & Services > Integrations > yarvis > Configure.
-Add the sentences for the intents that can recieve a wildcard token via yarvis.
+Add the sentences for the intents that you previously defined, so they can recieve a wildcard token via yarvis.
 ```yaml
 RadarrAddMovie:
   sentences:
     - add movie (?P<movie>.*?$)
 ```
-2. Add a voice assistant (Setting - Voice assistants) or change your current one to use the Yarvis conversation agent.
+2. Go to Home Assistant > Settings > Voice Assistants.
+Add a voice assistant or change your current one to use the Yarvis conversation agent.
 3. Restart HA.

 ### Test it